Grace Ly

 Grace Ly (born in 1979) is a French writer, podcaster and anti-racist and feminist activist.

 Early life

 Ly's parents are Cambodian Chinese.
-They fled the Khmer Rouge regime and arrived to France in the 1970s.
+They fled the Cambodian Civil War and the Khmer Rouge regime and arrived to France in the 1970s.
 In Grenoble, her father initially ran an Asian food restaurant.
 Ly and her family were the only Asians in their neighborhood.
 When Ly was 6 years old, her family moved to Paris.

-Ly studied law and subsequently worked for eight years for an entertainment company, in France and in London.
-She however did not find the corporate job fulfilling.